Public Healthcare & Services in Finland

 If you are pregnant and do not have a partner to support you, you can receive support for instance from The Federation of Mother and Child Homes and Shelters.
 Families receive support in relation to parenthood and life management.
 Mothers are welcome while they are pregnant or when they have already given birth.

-The Association of Single Guardians and Joint Guardians > Divorce in Finland has information on divorce, visitation rights, child support and custody in Finland
+The Association of Single Guardians and Joint Guardians: Finnish-only Information on divorce, visitation rights, maintenance / child support and custody in Finland

 Abortion is allowed in Finland in cases where childbirth will cause a health risk for the woman or if pregnancy and childbirth would cause a significant strain on the womans life.
 Women under 17 years of age and over 40 years of age are allowed to request an abortion on the basis of their age.
 Abortions are provided free-of-charge in hospitals.